 When applying for admission to the Master's Degree Programme in Medicine, all Danish applicants must consent to a "statement of previous convictions in respect of children" being obtained.
 Because we cannot obtain this for international students, you must submit an authorised translation (in English or a Nordic langugage) of your criminal record from your home country.
 Failing to do so will mean that you are not eligible to attend the semester.

+German students need to apply for the "Erweitertes Führungszeugnis" (extended certificate of good conduct) issued by the Ministry of Justice.
 Aarhus University will send you a letter you can use when requesting it.

 The document must not be older than six (6) months at the time enrollment at Aarhus University.